influxdata/docs-v2/content/influxdb/clustered/install/licensing.md

 In the future, all releases of InfluxDB Clustered will require an active license to use the product.

-To opt into license enforcement, enable the `useLicensedBinaries` feature flag in your `AppInstance` resource _([See the example below](#enable-feature-flag))_.
+To opt into license enforcement, include the `useLicensedBinaries` feature flag in your `AppInstance` resource _([See the example below](#enable-feature-flag))_.

 {{% /note %}}